 in the six years she played soccer.
 Her basketball team also won three state championships during her tenure.
 After graduating from the University of Virginia, where she coached a girls youth soccer team, Hadley moved to Atlanta to work with Turner Entertainment as the Digital Media Project Manager for the Cartoon Network and Adult Swim.
 She played competitive tennis with ALTA, and received certification as a Pilates instructor.
 She moved to New York in 2012, working at MTV as Operations Manager of their Digital Platforms group, as well as teaching Pilates at Equinox.
 In 2013, she began at Christie’s, Inc., the international art auction firm, and is currently Vice President, Head of Digital Product Development.
 She lives in Scarsdale, NY, with her husband Doug.
 Hadley is a member of Prep’s Athletic Hall of Fame.

-Athletics - Cooper Puntereri Collier ‘02
+2017 Athletics Award - Cooper Puntereri Collier ‘02

 Cooper was the recipient of many accolades as a student athlete at Hilton Head Prep.
 She received the Charles A. Scarminach Award, the school’s highest award, was the chairman of the honor council, student council president, a member of the women’s a cappella chorus, a Wendy’s High School Heisman State Finalist, and captain of the girls varsity tennis, basketball, and soccer teams.
 During her tenure at Hilton Head Prep, she led her teams to a total of seven state championships and three runners-up.
 After Prep, Cooper went to the University of Virginia, where she coached a youth soccer team, and was a featured soloist with “The Virginia Belles,” an a cappella singing group.
 Upon graduation in 2006, she remained in Charlottesville working as Merchandising and Marketing Coordinator for Caspari, Inc., before moving to San Francisco in 2009 to work for the Pottery Barn Product Development Division of Williams-Sonoma.
 After taking Graphic Design at the University of California, Berkeley, she worked with the Harland Clarke Company to help develop a new paper goods division.
 Cooper moved to Charleston, SC, in 2014, and started the eponymous Collier Rose Ink company, a producer of luxury fabric, wallpaper and home accessories, as well as continuing to play competitive tennis.
 She and her husband Nate, Culinary Brand Manager at the French cookware company, Le Creuset, have two daughters, Lilly and Eloise.
 Cooper is a member of Prep’s Athletic Hall of Fame.

-Educator - Richard A. Basirico
+2017 Educator Award - Richard A. Basirico

 Rich began his Prep career as Athletic Director and Head Basketball and Baseball Coach at May River Academy in 1979.
 Since that time, Rich has distinguished himself by demonstrating exceptional leadership, commitment, character, and achievement and has significantly contributed to the quality of education and athletics at Prep.
 After the merger of May River Academy and Sea Pines Academy, Rich continued as Head Basketball Coach and Athletic Director at the newly formed Hilton Head Prep.
 Over the years he has been asked to step into many administrative positions and served as the Director of Student Activities, Head of the Middle School, and Head of the Upper School before accepting the job of Athletic Director once again in 2011.
 As Head Varsity Basketball Coach for 26 years, Rich took his team to 14 Conference Championships and five State Championships and was named SCISA Coach of the Year 12 times.
 He was inducted into the Hilton Head Prep Athletic Hall of Fame in 2008.
 But more importantly, Rich molded young men with his lesson on sportsmanship, integrity, and hard work.
 Rich is the parent of three Hilton Head Prep lifers, grandfather of three, and has been married to Karen for 44 years.

-Leader/Friend of Prep - Charles A. Scarminach
+2017 Leader/Friend of Prep Award - Charles A. Scarminach

 Chuck’s love for Hilton Head Prep began even before his children attended the school.
 As a member of the Board of Trustees for 13 years – and Chairman for 10 years – Chuck was instrumental in advancing the ideals, mission, vision, and traditions of Prep.
 Chuck negotiated the merger of Sea Pines Academy and May River Academy in 1985 and also negotiated the sale of the May River Campus to provide much needed debt funding for Hilton Head Prep.
 He presided over the school during a series of economic downturns which resulted in significant financial stress for the school and worked with the board to create fundraising programs which kept the school from closing.
 He has assisted with transactions with CSA, helped rebuild the baseball field and program and continues to support Prep in many ways.
 He served on the Prep Athletic Hall of Fame committee for more than 10 years and continues to advise Prep on legal matters.
 You will still see him on the sidelines of a Prep football game.
 A practicing attorney on the island since 1973, Chuck was a pioneer who helped shape modern-day Hilton Head Island and with it Hilton Head Prep.
 He understands this community better than anyone, especially why a strong private school is important.
 Chuck is the parent of five lifers and had a child at Prep for 27 consecutive years.